Tourniquets save lives

 Quick Summary

-Proper tourniquet application involves placing it 'high and tight' on the limb above the injury.
-Turn the windlass until bleeding stops completely; this painful step is essential for life-saving hemorrhage control.
+Learn expert techniques for applying a CAT-style tourniquet to control severe bleeding.
+Apply the tourniquet 'high and tight' on the limb and turn the windlass until bleeding stops.
+This painful but necessary step is crucial for life-saving hemorrhage control.

 Chapters